idleberg/bun-storage/README.md

 Usage: `new Storage(filePath: string | ':memory:', options: StorageEventOptions)`

-This class is used internally by both of the above factory functions.
-However, instantiating the class allows you more control over the EventEmitter, i.e. you could re-use an existing one from your application code.
+This class is used internally by the above factory functions.
+Instantiating it class allows you more control over the EventEmitter, e.g. you could re-use an existing one from your application code.

 **Example:**